JoanaAzevedo17/JoanaAzevedo_Portfolio/Project 2 - Implementing Text Markup and Validation in XML and DTD/README.md

 **Summary:**

+This project was developed for the course of Digital Editing and Analysis.</br>
-A project focused on the digital modeling and markup of *Memorial de Varios Simplices* by João Curvo Semmedo, creating structured text documents using XML and defining validation rules with DTD.
+The project focused on the digital modeling and markup of *Memorial de Varios Simplices* by João Curvo Semmedo, creating structured text documents using XML and defining validation rules with DTD.

 **Main Objectives:**